jorzel/hashnode/cm3qdx1nd00010alj1ogxefsq.md

 ## Living to yourself

+> “Integrity is telling myself the truth.
+And honesty is telling the truth to other people”
+> **Spencer Johnson**

 To live a meaningful life, you must [live *to yourself*](https://medium.com/a-little-stoic-wisdom/how-to-live-to-yourself-b94c3f06673c)—a concept that goes beyond living *by yourself* or *for yourself*.
 It is about aligning your life with your values and maintaining **integrity**, even in the face of external pressures.

 Living to yourself means doing the hard work of defining your own values, beliefs, and priorities—and then consistently acting in accordance with them.
 It is a commitment to authenticity over conformity and principles over convenience.